Arciiix/Arciiix/README.md

 🎓 Currently a student

-🌱 Now learning ASP.NET Core/C# and crafting some fancy IoT (sometimes with AI) projects making my life easier
+🌱 Now learning ASP.NET Core/C# and crafting some fancy IoT projects (sometimes combined with AI), making my life easier

 💻 Looking to collaborate on exciting projects, open to work (contact me).
 I'm available for freelancing.